Kiran6248/superchef-ms4/README.md

         heroku login -i

-14. Disable collectstatic sp heroku won't try to collect static files when we deploy.
-If you have more than on app then dont forget --app flag in the command:
+14. Disable collectstatic in the Heroku won't try to collect static files when we deploy.
+If you have more than on app then don't forget --app flag in the command:

         heroku config:set DISABLE_COLLECTSTATIC=1 --app superchef-ms4